jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/intro.md

 ## Description

-In this notebook, we are going to get our hands dirty by practicing the first module from the course.
+In this scenario, we will walk through the core components for any MongoDB installation, illustrating possible topologies.
-You will face scenarios and challenges that will help strengthen the core concept for any MongoDB deployment.
+With these concepts, we will build a connection string to connect into a mongo instance for the first time and then navigate through the internal structure of MongoDB.

 ## Learning Objective
-By the end of this module, you will:
+By the end of this scenario, you will:

 - Understand and identify the core components for mongo.
 - Understand how to connect to a Local MongoDB Instance.